ianhall55/newryd_api/README.md

 put auth_token in 'Authorization' header to authenticate future requests

-the token is divided into 3 sections, the middle section is the user info encoded in base64 format
+the token is divided into 3 sections, the middle section is the user info encoded in base64 format decode to access info can use https://jwt.io/ to see decoded token

 # Login